 using only traditional step-by-step logic.

-The process of giving careful thought to something.
+is the process of giving careful thought to something.

 that should be kept in mind when making a